-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to BA (Honors)).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to Bachelor of Arts (Honors)).

-The requirement in Classics is a minimum of \star 36 in CLASS and/or GREEK and/or LATIN, with at least \star 18 at the 300-level or above, including at least \star 6 at the 400-level.
-The Honors Essay (CLASS 500, GREEK 500, or LATIN 500) or a Combined Honors Essay, INT D 520, may be included for \star 3 of the minimum \star 36.
+The requirement in Classics is a minimum of $\star$ 36 in CLASS and/or GREEK and/ or LATIN, with at least $\star$ 18 at the 300-level or above, including at least $\star$ 6 at the 400-level.
+The Honors Essay (CLASS 500, GREEK 500, or LATIN 500) or a Combined Honors Essay, INT D 520, may be included for $\star$ 3 of the minimum $\star$ 36.
 Interested students must consult the Honors Advisor in Classics.
 Honors Advisors in both disciplines must be in agreement about the program.
 Students must satisfy Honors requirements for promotion and graduation in each discipline.

 In a Combined Honors program, students must meet the promotion and graduation standards of each Department.
-The requirements in Classics are outlined above
+The requirements in Classics are outlined above.